sinamomo/kibana-helm/README.md

 You can read more information on how to add firewall rules for the GKE control plane nodes in the [GKE docs](https://cloud.google.com/kubernetes-engine/docs/how-to/private-clusters#add_firewall_rules)

 Alternatively, you can disable the hooks by setting `prometheusOperator.admissionWebhooks.enabled=false`.

-## PrometheusRules Admission Webhooks

-With Prometheus Operator version 0.30+, the core Prometheus Operator pod exposes an endpoint that will integrate with the `validatingwebhookconfiguration` Kubernetes feature to prevent malformed rules from being added to the cluster.

 ### How the Chart Configures the Hooks